opencog/atomspace/Design-Notes-C.md

 ### Typing Equivariance
 Historically, typing constraints were designed to be part of the vardecl, specified with `TypedVariableLink`.
 Why?
-Because that is how C++ and Java do it: they langs put thier type constraints in the function declaration.
-But here, in Atomese, we can move the type constraints into the body, as predicates: e.g.
+Because that is how C++ and Java do it: these languages put thier type constraints in the function declaration.
+But here, in Atomese, we have more freedom, and can move the type constraints into the body, as
+predicates: e.g.
 ```
 	(Rule
 		(Variable "$x")